 People who lack cognitive empathy will be unable to read the emotions others are feeling and/or after knowing how they're feeling, will fail to understand why they're feeling that way, not being able to put themselves in their shoes.
 But once they do, they are capable of emotionally empathizing with them.

 - Asperger Syndrome

 Those with Asperger's Syndrome and other autism spectrum disorders have difficulty consciously recognizing nonverbal language, but usually have normal— sometimes above normal— empathy for those whose emotions they can discern.
-In other words, generally when they figure out what others are feeling, they share in others' emotions as easily, if not moreso, than average.
-In particular, feeling pain.
+In other words, generally when they figure out what others are feeling, they share in others' emotions as easily, if not more easily, than average: particularly, feeling others' pain.

 Another problem those with Asperger's have is that even when they share in others' emotions, they are still unsure on how they are supposed to react and have problems coming up with an adequate response.
 They commonly have more-intense emotions than other people as well, though not to the same degree as Borderline personalities.